MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-mitigate-threats.md

 4. In the device details pane, select **Run full scan** or **Run quick scan**.

-You can also scan multiple devices by selecting the checkbox next to each device name in the list and then select **Run full scan** or **Run quick scan**.
+To scan multiple devices, select the checkbox next to each device name in the list, and then select **Run full scan** or **Run quick scan**.

 ## Get updates for Microsoft Defender Antivirus